 ANGO

 From the earliest days of the Dharma, periods of intensified practice were built into the annual schedule.
 In ancient times, these coincided with the rainy season, when roads were impassible and the monastics were stuck together for several months anyway.
-Later, in Zen circles, this was reformatted as two 90-day periods a year known as ango, or peaceful abiding, when time on the mat was increased and other practices that helped cultivate and hone insight were taken on.
+Later, in Zen circles, these were reformatted as two 90-day periods a year known as ango, or peaceful abiding, when time on the mat was increased and other practices that helped cultivate and hone insight were taken on.

 • If you live out of town and are in the koan collections, you might consider committing to one or two zoom dokusans a week.